opatomic/opaspec/serialization.md

 A zero length string is serialized as the single byte 0x52.
 Any other string is serialized as:

-    [0x53 varint chars]
+    [0x53 len chars]

-where varint represents the number of chars, and chars is the sequence of UTF-8 characters.
+where len represents the byte-length of chars serialized as a varint, and chars is the sequence of UTF-8 characters.

 Example: